Securities Arbitration Timeline: How Long Does FINRA Arbitration Take?

 How long does the arbitrator have to issue a decision after the hearing?

-Arbitrators must issue their written award within 30 business days after the evidentiary hearing concludes and the record closes.
+Under FINRA Rule 12904(d), the panel should endeavor to render its written award within 30 business days after the record closes.
 For panels with three arbitrators, the decision is based on a majority vote.
 The award is legally binding and enforceable in court.

 Is FINRA arbitration faster than going to court?